mui/material-ui/docs/src/pages/components/chips/chips.md

 ## Chip array

-An example of rendering multiple Chips from an array of values.
+An example of rendering multiple chips from an array of values.
 Deleting a chip removes it from the array.
-Note that since no `onClick` prop is defined, the Chip can be focused, but does not gain depth while clicked or touched.
+Note that since no `onClick` prop is defined, the `Chip` can be focused, but does not gain depth while clicked or touched.

 {{"demo": "pages/components/chips/ChipsArray.js", "bg": true}}